normal-computing/posteriors/experiments/continual_lora/README.md

 We finetune the model using LoRA on the last decoder weights, as implemented in [PEFT](https://github.com/huggingface/peft/tree/main).
 We use `r=8` and `alpha=32`.
 By setting the sequential prior scaling parameter `lambda=0`, we recover the baseline SGD method, so only one script is necessary.
 We stride over the texts so that all tokens have 2048 context tokens.

 Hyperparameters for baseline and Laplace methods are set in `configs`.
-To run the experiment, use the following command: `PYTHONPATH=. python experiments/continual_lora/run_continual_experiment.py --base <path/to/config.yaml> --epochs <epochs> --device <cuda device> [optional]`
+To run the experiment, use the following command: `PYTHONPATH=. python experiments/continual_lora/run_continual_experiment.py --base <path/to/config.yaml> --epochs <epochs> --device <cuda device> [optional]` from the root directory.

 We also report results on a static offline baseline that sees all data every episode.
-This represents the LoRA network's total capacity, but is computationally infeasible in practice.
+This represents the LoRA network's total capacity, but is computationally infeasible in practice as it requires all data to available at all times.

 ## Results